aws-samples/amazon-security-lake-machine-learning/README.md

     $ cdk deploy SageMakerDomainStack
     <deploys the cdk project into the authenticated AWS account>

-As part of the CDK deployment, there is an Output value for the CodeCommit repo URL (SageMakerDomainStack.sagemakernotebookmlinsightsrepositoryURL).
+As part of the CDK deployment, there is an Output value for the CodeCommit repo URL (sagemakernotebookmlinsightsrepositoryURL).
 You will need this value later on to get the python notebooks into your SageMaker app.

 ## **Post Deployment Steps**